iCliniq Logo

 Enzalutamide is a prescription drug used to treat males with castration-sensitive or resistant prostate cancer, which:

-• Fails to respond to hormonal therapy or surgical methods that lower testosterone levels.
+• It does not respond to treatments that lower testosterone levels.

 • Has spread to other body parts or responds to hormonal therapy or surgical methods to lower testosterone levels.